 3. Make sure you’re using your catheter properly.

-Understanding how to properly catheterize will not only help lower the risk of UTIs, but it will also help you avoid unnecessary irritation.
+Understanding how to properly catheterize will not only help lower the risk of UTIs but will also help you avoid unnecessary irritation.
 If you choose 180 Medical for your catheter supply needs, we can go over the process with you step-by-step, and we also provide instructional materials such as a detailed DVD and helpful booklets to provide you with the right education you need to get adjusted to your catheter insertion kit.

 An important part of Todd’s journey away from those frequent UTIs was learning about closed system catheters and their potential benefits for those in wheelchairs.